 Since the Monte Carlo simulation is applied using random probabilities to obtain specific values of time and cost rather than average values, the procedure must be applied several times to obtain stable and accurate results.
 For example, mode choice procedures were applied for each estimated person trip.
 If the distribution model estimated that 50 trips would be made from zone A to zone B, the mode choice model would be applied 50 times for this interchange, one per trip, and the resulting probabilities would be applied to each of the 50 trips.
 The Monte Carlo technique was also used to make the final mode choice estimate.
 The mode choice model estimates the probability that a trip would be a transit trip.
-This probability is then used with a Monte Carlo technique to estimate if the trip is a transit trip.
-For example if the mode choice model estimates that the probability of a trip being a transit trip is 0.25 then when the random number, generated by the Monte Carlo technique was less than 0.26 the trip would be considered a transit trip, otherwise the trip would be considered a highway trip.
+This probability is then used with a Monte Carlo technique to estimate if the trip is a transit trip is 0.25 then when the random number, generated by the Monte Carlo technique was less than 0.26 the trip would be considered a transit trip, otherwise the trip would be considered a highway trip.
 Since there are more than 21 million person trips in 2010, this results in a very large set of multiple applications.